muthukumarse/myapp-chart/README.md

 - Updated `tag` in [values.yaml](./values.yaml) to Test the change.

 - added standard busybox test for helm chart
+- Chart can be customized further to add Service Account, helath check on Deployment, etc. I kept only resouces request/limit.

 ## Over CD (Github Action)
 - Helm is quick way to deploy and manage the deployment artifact easier, but there other alternate as well.